 As part of the program, each CEL Faculty Fellow commits to:

-- Modifying an existing course or designing a new First-Year Seminar course or with a community engaged component; teaching the new or revised course during the 2021-2022 academic year;
+- Modifying an existing course or designing a new course with a community engaged component; teaching the new or revised course during the 2021-2022 academic year;

-- Being engaged in building relationships with the community organization(s) including meeting with community partners as part of preparation, implementation and evaluation of the course;
+- Being engaged in building relationships with the community partner(s) including meeting with community partners as part of course preparation, implementation and evaluation;

-- Writing a short blog post for the Public Scholarship and Engagement blog during the term of the CEL Faculty Fellows meetings (Jan-June 2021), or an equivalent public facing communication piece;
+- Writing a short blog post for consideration for the Public Scholarship and Engagement blog during the term of the CEL Faculty Fellows meetings (Jan-June 2021), or an equivalent public facing communication piece;

 In turn, Public Scholarship and Engagement commits to: